ebelinski/iosref/swift-closures.md

 ---
 layout: default
-title: Swift 4 closures guide
+title: Swift 4 closures quick reference
 ---

 Swift closures are blocks of functionality that are self-contained, and can be passed around.
 They are similar to _blocks_ in C and Objective-C, as well as _lambdas_ in other languages.
 [Functions]({{ "/swift-functions" | relative_url }}) are a special type of closures.